ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ## I've booted up a McLennan and can't get it moving
 Try using the macros for an axis other than 1 (2 or 3) in the ibex GUI.
 The axis to be driven by the buttons on the front panel are set by a position dial inside the driver, so these might not work with the motor you need to control.

+## Creep Speed CS for home to datum

+Quick note on this learnt from SECI; It appears that the SC command which set the speed for HD (home to datum) may be limited in it range.
+We don't think it can be set faster than the normal speed and maybe be limited to 400.
+Investigate when and if we need this.